-Intelligence and International Security examines the trends that continue to shape intelligence and geo-strategic developments in the 21st century.
-Students will develop an awareness of the ways in which intelligence issues manifest themselves in security issues in peace and war.
-Understanding of ethical dilemmas associated with intelligence activity.
+Our MA Intelligence & International Security examines the trends that continue to shape intelligence and geo-strategic developments in the 21st century.
+You will develop an awareness of the ways in which intelligence issues manifest themselves in security issues in peace and war.
+You will also gain an understanding of ethical dilemmas associated with intelligence activity.

-Intelligence & International Security is excellent preparation for employment in government service or in commercial risk management and open source intelligence providers.
+Our MA Intelligence & International Security is excellent preparation for employment in government service or in commercial risk management and open-source intelligence providers.

-Enables students to examine the nature, processes, roles and case studies of intelligence and their interaction with developments in international security.
+Enables you to examine the nature, processes, roles and case studies of intelligence and their interaction with developments in international security.

-Read about what our students say about this programme on the Testimonials page.
+Read about what our students say about this programme on our Testimonials page.

 Application status Open

 Duration 1 year FT / 2 years PT, September to September